Access and Inclusion

 Jump to Navigation

-campus updates page for information on Mount Holyoke's response to the global pandemic.
-The Opening the Gates site contains details about the fall semester.
+for information on Mount Holyoke's response to the global pandemic. campus updates page

 You are here

 In January, Mount Holyoke welcomed spring admits, congratulated professors and student-athletes, and celebrated the community.